 You can also obtain an entry visa or right of abode if you have parents or grandparents who were born in the UK, which will allow you to work here without sponsorship.
 There is no fee for this visa and you will be required to provide the birth certificates for yourself and your relative who was born in the UK.
 These can all be obtained from your local Visa Office or Consular Office and should not take long to organise.

 If you do not have ancestry in the UK or entitlement to live here then sponsorship is required to allow you to take on work.

 After applying for work, receiving confirmation of employment and gaining your registration, your sponsor employee will contact the Immigration and Nationality Directorate to arrange your work.

 Sponsorship is often reserved for professions which are deemed to be in shortage occupations, such as healthcare jobs and specialisms within this diverse sector.

-Alternatively, if you are under the age of 27 you can apply for a Working Holiday Visa, which enables you to travel and take on work subsequent to this.
-This allows you to live in the UK for up to two years, however will specify how long you are able to work within this time.
+Alternatively, if you are under the age of 27 you can apply for a Working Holiday Visa.
+This allows you to live in the UK for up to two years, however, will specify how long you are able to work within this time.
 It is only available to citizens in certain countries, including Australia and the US, so remember to check the list thoroughly before entertaining this option.

 Find out more about our opportunities for pharmacy professionals.